MeroVinggen/Godot-ProjectileOnCurve2DPlugin/README.md

 ## Demo

+> [!WARNING]
-> Note: don't forget to check "Requirements" & "Usage" sections.
+> Don't forget to check [Requirements](#Requirements) section

 - Install the plugin and leave "demo" folder as selected
 - Launch "res://demo/2 bows targeting mob on ground/2 bows targeting mob on ground.tscn" or "res://demo/BowWithAim/BowWithAim.tscn" scene

+> [!TIP]
-> If you have already installed the plugin without the "demo" folder, just download it from the current repository and place it in your project, all other steps remain the same.
+> If you have already installed the plugin without the "demo" folder, just reinstall it or download the "demo" folder from the current repository and place it in your project, all the other steps remain the same